Chartered Accountants Australia and New Zealand

-Chartered Accountants Australia and New Zealand (CA ANZ) represents 131,673 members in Australia, New Zealand and overseas.
+Chartered Accountants Australia and New Zealand (CA ANZ) is a professional accounting body, with over 138,204 members in Australia, New Zealand and overseas.
 CA ANZ focuses on the education and lifelong learning of members, and engage in advocacy and thought leadership in areas of public interest that impact the economy and domestic and international markets.

 In November 2013 the majority of members from the Institute of Chartered Accountants Australia and the New Zealand Institute of Chartered Accountants voted yes on a proposal to create Chartered Accountants Australia and New Zealand.